I'm a provider

 Cardiac Manifestations of Lyme Disease

 Lyme carditis may appear during the early dissemination stage of the disease; symptoms include atrioventricular heart block, tachyarrhythmias, and myopericarditis.
 Antibiotics are typically given, although no evidence proves that this therapy hastens the resolution of symptoms.
 Both oral and IV regimens have been advocated.
 Intravenous regimens are typically used in patients with a high-degree atrioventricular block or a PR interval on the electrocardiogram (EKG) of greater than 0.3 second.
 Patients with milder forms of carditis may be treated with oral antibiotics.

 Lyme arthritis is a late manifestation of infection and is characterized by an elevated immunoglobulin G (IgG) response to B burgdorferi and intermittent attacks of oligoarticular arthritis, primarily in the large joints such as the knee.
 Patients with Lyme arthritis may be successfully treated with a 30-day course of oral doxycycline or amoxicillin, but care must be taken to exclude simultaneous involvement, requiring IV antibiotic treatment.
 In the small subset of patients that do not respond to oral antibiotics, an additional 30-day course of oral or IV antibiotics may be recommended.

 Fibromyalgia and Chronic Fatigue Syndrome

 Fibromyalgia and chronic fatigue syndrome are the diseases most commonly confused with LD.
 Fibromyalgia is characterized by musculoskeletal complaints, multiple trigger points, difficulty in sleeping, generalized fatigue, headache, or neck pain.
 The joint pain associated with fibromyalgia is typically diffuse, in contrast to Lyme arthritis, which is characterized by marked joint swelling in one or a few joints at a time, with few systemic symptoms.
 Chronic fatigue syndrome is characterized by multiple subjective complaints, such as overwhelming fatigue, difficulty in concentration, and diffuse muscle and joint pain.
-In contrast to LD, both of the above conditions lack joint inflammation, have normal neurological test results, or have test results suggesting anxiety or depression.
+In contrast to LD, both of the above conditions lack joint inflammation, have normal neurologic test results, or have test results suggesting anxiety or depression.
 Neither fibromyalgia nor chronic fatigue syndrome has been shown to respond to antibiotic therapy.